dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

 `Table 13.2 of the MET User's Guide <https://met.readthedocs.io/en/develop/Users_Guide/ensemble-stat.html#id2>`_.

+**Reformatting for generating TCMPR plots**
+The **TCDIAG linetype**, that also has corresponding TCMPR linetype data, is reformatted by consolidating the TCMPR columns with the TCDIAG columns.
+The reformatted data does not need to have aggregate statistics computed and can be used by the TCMPR plots (e.g. point, boxplot) to generate time series plots and box plots.
+Refer to the METplotpy User's Guide for information on using the TCMPR plotter.

 **NOTE**: An appropriate error message will appear when attempting to reformat an unsupported linetype for aggregation input.